 Alternatively, just for GBR sessions, Reflective QoS based QFI modification may be initiated by the network.
-As part of the downlink IP packet sent to the user, network may update the QFI in the DRB associated with the PDU session(s) of interest.
-Via this procedure, the signalling over control plane is minimized and user plane is leveraged for efficient QoS modification.NOTE 4: SMF shall first reduce the Session-AMBR of PDU Session first, followed by reduction of MFBR of GBR flows.
+As part of the downlink data sent to the user, network may update the QFI in the DRB associated with the PDU session(s) of interest in order to update the MFBR/GFBR values.
+Via this procedure, the signalling over control plane is minimized and user plane is leveraged for QoS modification.

+NOTE 2: It is assumed that during PDU Session Establishment procedure, network has configured multiple QFI values, each of them having a different MFBR/GFBR values.

+NOTE 3: SMF shall first reduce the Session-AMBR of PDU Session, followed by reduction of MFBR of GBR flows.

 6. SMF completes the dynamic adjustment of data rate to a S-NSSAI and provides the acknowledgment of completion via Nnsq_DataRate_Update_Response message with the PDU session ID(s) and the corresponding Session-AMBR (or) MFBR values.